Last editedJun 20232 min read

 Rolling reserves aren’t always a bad thing, nor do they count as a fee.
 You’ll still receive the full amount from your transaction, but payments can be delayed.
 The primary concern is the impact on cash flow, a real problem for small or start-up businesses without large reserves to pay bills.
 Yet on the other hand, if you don’t have a rolling reserve and get hit with numerous chargeback fees, this also takes a toll on cash flow.
 It’s important to consider whether this is a safety net that could ultimately be beneficial.

 Another way to avoid chargeback fees and rolling reserves is by choosing alternative payment methods to credit cards.
 GoCardless allows businesses to pull payments directly from customer bank accounts using direct debit.
-Costs are lower per transaction as a result, starting at just 1% + 20p with no hidden fees.
-GoCardless reduces the cost of taking payments by 56% in comparison to credit cards, while reducing failure rates and improving cash flow.
+Costs are lower per transaction as a result - in fact GoCardless reduces the cost of taking payments by over 50% in comparison to credit cards, while reducing failure rates and improving cash flow.
 It’s worth offering alternatives to credit cards on your checkout page if you’re concerned about the toll of rolling reserves.

 We can help